luontola/tdd-mooc/data/3-challenges.md

 #### London school of TDD

-Mock objects were invented in meetup group in London, and it gave birth to a mock-based outside-in approach to TDD, which is commonly called London style TDD.
-This is in contrast to Detroit/Chicago/Classic style TDD, because Chrysler's C3 project, which gave birth to Extreme Programming, happened in Detroit.
+Mock objects were invented in a London meetup, and it gave birth to a mock-based outside-in approach to TDD, which is commonly called London style TDD.
+This is in contrast to Detroit/Chicago style TDD, because Chrysler's C3 project, which gave birth to Extreme Programming, happened in Detroit.
+Also known as mockist and classicist styles.

 London style TDD focuses on the communication protocols between objects sending messages to each other.
 It goes hand-in-hand with Alan Kay's (who coined the term "object-oriented") view of object-oriented programming, where objects are like individual computers on the network sending messages to each other (thus Erlang is the most object-oriented programming language).